Senior Football Managers

 - 1988: P.J. & Iggy Fulham (Westmeath)

-P.J.
-Fulham and his son Iggy took over management of the Longford hurlers in January 1989, part way through the 1988/89 NHL season.
+P.J. & Iggy Fulham took over management of the Longford hurlers as a father-and-son duo in January 1989, part way through the 1988/89 NHL season.

 Tom Lynam (Westmeath) was both player and manager when he was appointed manager in 1995.

-Sean Stakelum was caretaker manager in 1999 after the resignatino of Noel Daly and before the appointment of Alo Lawlor.
+Sean Stakelum was caretaker manager in 1999 after the resignation of Noel Daly and before the appointment of Alo Lawlor.

-Noel Daly resigned in 1999 after Longford failed to field a team for the game vs Donegal.
+Noel Daly was appointed in 1999 but resigned that same year after Longford failed to field a team for the game vs Donegal.
 The game had been re-arranged for a Saturday and the Donegal Hurling Board was allowed to switch the venue to almost a hundred miles further from Longford.
 This was the first time Longford had been unable to field a team in the National Hurling League, and it garnered much media attention at the time.
 In April 2012 Longford failed to field against Fermanagh following a crisis caused by heavy defeats during a difficult season in Division 3B.
 Longford had just appointed Wexford native Frank Browne and a process of rebuilding was undertaken which happily resulted in winning Division 3B the following year in 2013.

 - 2022: Kieran Carey (Longford)